mehdiirh/LazyHelper/README.md

 LazyHelper🦥 likes lazy people, so because you're too lazy to install step by step, it will install itself :)

+You will be asked to create a superuser, please do it to use authentication system.

 Run:

 ```shell